AaronszXia/jekyll-bootstrap/_posts/2019-03-08-Creating-and-Hosting-a-Personal-Site-on-GitHub.md

 ---
 layout: post
-title: "Creating and Hosting a Personal Site on GitHub"
+title: Creating and Hosting a Personal Site on GitHub
-date: 2019-03-08
+# date: 2019-03-08
 category: jekyll
 tags: [intro, jekyll, tutorial]
-published: false
+published: true
 ---

 <!-- # Creating and Hosting a Personal Site on GitHub -->